ngoctan26/park-here/README.md

    - [ ] Set the default distance.
    - [ ] Set the default expected range of fee.
    - [ ] Set the default time frame.
-- [ ] User log in page
-   - [ ] Allow to log in with facebook/google account.
-   - [ ] The current signed in user will be persisted across restarts.
 - [ ] ADD PARKING ZONE screen (login required)
    - [ ] Add new parking zone.
 - [ ] NON-FUNCTIONAL features
    - [ ] Support multilingual.
+   - [ ] Support social log-in with Facebook/Google account (the current signed in user will be persisted across restarts).

 The following **optional** features will be considered in the first version: